Morgan State University: Choir

 The Morgan State University Choir has performed for audiences throughout the United States and internationally.
 Robert Shaw has directed them, together with the Orchestra of St. Lukes and Jessye Norman and others in Carnegie Hall's One Hundredth Birthday Tribute to Marian Anderson.
 In the 1996-1997 season, the "Silver Anniversary" concert was broadcast throughout the state of Maryland.
 The concert won an Emmy Award for Maryland Public Television.

 During 2011-2012 academic years, the choir had several prominent performances.
-Since 2017, the Morgan State University choir has toured, Cuba, Spain, Portugal, Austria, Slovakia, Germany, England, Scotland, Wales, Peru, Ecuador, and Galapagos Islands.
+Since 2017, the Morgan State University choir has toured Cuba, Spain, Portugal, Austria, Slovakia, Germany, England, Scotland, Wales, Peru, Ecuador, and the Galapagos Islands.
 In December 2021, the choir sang a concert in Hawaii, to commemorate the eightieth anniversary of the bombing of Pearl Harbor.